WebexCC-SA/AUS_LTRCCT-2000/docs/main/overview.md

 - **Providing order status updates** upon request
 - **Sharing store hours** and relevant **business information**
 - **Transferring to a human agent** when needed - augmenting the human
+- **BONUS - not part of this lab**
+    - Try including **delivery date**, **changing delivery location** - you may need to make changes to the MockAPI database and other related changes in the AI Agent and flows.
 <!--### Human Agent Support

 - **Human agents** are equipped with **AI-powered tools** to ensure: